bernalp/github_and_blogpost/README.md

 ## Results <a name="results"></a>

-The main findings can be found at the post available [here](https://medium.com/@bernalp/starting-a-coffee-shop-basic-things-to-research-bfee623472f).
+The main findings can be found at the blogpost available [here](https://medium.com/@bernalp/starting-a-coffee-shop-basic-things-to-research-bfee623472f).

 ## Credits <a name="credits"></a>